-The manga series is titled "Battle Angel Alita," but the movie is titled Alita: Battle Angel (2019).
-In 2010, producer Jon Landau commented, "I'm telling people that we have to call it 'Alita: Battle Angel,' because Jim (James Cameron) only does T&A movies."
-Most of James Cameron's movie titles begin with the letter "A" or "T," such as Titanic (1997), Aliens (1986), The Terminator (1984), The Abyss (1989), True Lies (1994), and Avatar (2009).
+The manga series is titled "Battle Angel Alita."
+In 2010, producer Jon Landau commented, "I'm telling people that we have to call it 'Alita: Battle Angel,' because Jim only does T&A movies."
+Most of James Cameron's movie titles begin with the letter "A" or "T," Aliens (1986), The Terminator (1984), The Abyss (1989), Avatar (2009), True Lies (1994), and Titanic (1997).

 Upon the release of the film's first theatrical trailer, Alita's appearance, especially her big eyes, have provoked strong mixed reactions from audiences.
 Director Robert Rodriguez, in an interview with Empire magazine on December 8, 2017, explained the decision for the design of Alita's eyes: "It was always Jim [Cameron]'s intention to create a photo-realistic version of the manga eyes that we're so accustomed to seeing.
 We really wanted to honour that tradition and see that look standing next to any human character.
 To have the right person to emote behind it was really essential.
 Her origins are in the film and you understand why she looks that way.
 If the eyes are the windows to the soul, we have some pretty big windows.
 You can see a lot going on in there!
 When it gets to the emotional scenes it's really uncanny and striking.
 And captivating!"

 402 of 429 found this interesting Interesting? |